APPENDICITIS

 - Previous episodes: Higher risk if you’ve had history of appendicitis (treated medically).

-- Obstruction: Blockage of the appendix by stool, foreign bodies, or tumors.
+- Obstruction: Blockage of the appendix by stool, foreign bodies, or tumours.

 What are the common symptoms of Appendicitis?